bagisto/bagisto/UPGRADE.md

 **Impact Probability: Low**

-1. The controller action names for the following routes have been renamed to ensure consistency with the `packages/Webkul/Shop/src/Routes/customer-routes.php` route file (Reference #9586).
+1. The controller action names for the following routes have been renamed to ensure consistency with the `packages/Webkul/Shop/src/Routes/customer-routes.php` route file.

 ```diff
 - Route::get('', 'show')->name('shop.customer.session.index');